Fast Microwave Lemon Curd with Orange and Lime Variations

 Fast Microwave Lemon Curd Recipe with Lime and Orange Versions

-- Melt butter in a small Pyrex measuring cup.
+- Melt ½ c butter in a small Pyrex measuring cup.
 Set aside.

-- If using a blender or food processor: Add grated rind, juice, sugar, salt, and eggs to a blender or food processor.
+- If using a blender or food processor: Add grated rind from 2 lemons, ½ c juice, 3/4 c sugar, a pinch of salt, and 3 eggs to a blender or food processor.
 Blend on the highest speed until you can barely see the grated rind.
-Pour the blended curd mixture into the 2-quart Pyrex batter bowl.
+Pour the blended curd mixture into a 2-quart Pyrex batter bowl.

 - Microwave on HIGH for 3-4 minutes, whisking well after each minute.
 Toward the end, whisk every 15-30 seconds.
 Don't let the mixture boil.
 It should be thick, with a silky coating over the back of a spoon.
 It will thicken when chilled.